vanderhe/fortnet/doc/recipes/docs/basics/extfeatures.rst

 arguably one of the most important capabilities of `Fortnet`, since this kind of software can never claim that all conceivable feature generators are implemented natively.
-In order to give the user the greatest possible freedom in generating additional input features (as a supplement to the :ref:`ACSF <sec-acsf>`), `Fortformat` and `Fortnet` support external atomic features.
+In order to give the user the greatest possible freedom in generating additional input features, `Fortformat` and `Fortnet` support external atomic features.
 After reading this short section, you will be able to make use of it.

 Providing the Input
 ===================